pumbaasdad/system-restore/roles/dhcp/README.md

 This role provides services to run DHCP on the local network.

-Because DHCP is a multicast protocol, there is not way for a docker container running in bridge mode to reach a server running in a container with bridge networking.
+Because DHCP is a multicast protocol, there is no way for a docker container running in bridge mode to reach a server running in a container with bridge networking.
 This problem is solved by creating a DHCP relay container with host networking.
 The DHCP server itself could use host networking, but, the long term plan is to have a network with multiple VLANs, which will necessitate a DHCP relay.
 Because a relay is being used, subnet and IP information needs to